 prepare yourself for the Thar way of life.
 Just the way it was centuries ago.

-Shergarh as a collective has a rich and decorated history with every home and hut contributing a warrior for generations.
-Even today, Shergarh is home to the largest number of war widows, cementing its primacy in the martial structure of the country.
-An arid, almost desert land, with little agricultural alternatives and natural proclivity for a hardy life makes necessary alternative life choices.
-Surprisingly this takes on a diametric expression in the desert lands of Rajasthan.
-An exploration of the land, its people and their choices makes for a great voyage amidst the sea of sand setting out from Manvār, desert camps and resorts in the sand dunes of Jaisalmer.
+Shergarh has a rich and decorated history, with every home and hut contributing a warrior for generations.
+Also known for carpenters and equestrian trainers, Shergarh is an oasis of artisanal talent.
+Exploring the land, its people and their choices make for a great voyage amidst the sea of sand, setting out from MANVĀR, desert camps and resorts in the sand dunes of Jaisalmer.

 Rajasthan is home to innumerable communities, each unique yet coexisting.
 Traditionally separated along the lines of trade, transforming into their identity.
-Each of them developed a signature music, dance and artforms to tide over the seasonal idle times of the desert.
+Each of them developed signature music, dance and art forms to tide over the seasonal idle times of the desert.
 Soulful singing of the Langas and Manganiars, or the beautiful twirling and swaying of the Kalbelias not unlike the cobras that define them.
-Explore this rich tapestry of art and culture that the desert of Jaisalmer and Jodhpur offer from the inspired precincts of Manvār, a homage to the best of the region.
+Explore this rich tapestry of art and culture that the desert of Jaisalmer and Jodhpur offer from the inspired precincts of MANVĀR, a homage to the best of the region.

 If you have any questions, feel free to send us a message using the form below.
 We will contact within 24 hours.